interplaynetary/free-association/docs/theory/organizational-scale.md

 ### Tree Structure

-**How do new nodes get created in an organization's recognition tree?**
+**How do new nodes get created in an organization's prioritization tree?**
 - Are there limits to this?
 - Can one add points to one's own created node?
 - Can one add points to a node one is part of?